ypriverol/github-paper/document/manuscript.md

 ## Disclaimer

-The authors have no affiliation with GitHub, nor any commercial entity mentioned in this articel.
+The authors have no affiliation with GitHub, nor any commercial entity mentioned in this article.
 The views described here reflect our owns without any input from any third party organisation.

 ## References